5 Best Practices for Engaging Online Customers

 You could also prepare a special offer only available for your newsletter subscribers and clients.
 This could be a discount code, exclusive content or some other deal.
 Anything that will be of value to your users.

 Famous thinker Peter Drucker is often quoted as saying that “you can’t improve what you can’t measure.”
 Well, without clear objectives you’ll be stuck in a constant state of a guesswork.

 There are several things you should look at when it comes to measuring customer engagement.
 Vitaliy Verbenko of the Helprace platform mentions that it can usually be measured using churn stats, site activity mapping and feature adoption metrics, while “customer feedback coupled with revenue tracking or a net promoter score (NPS) can shed more light on customer sentiment”.

 But if you don’t have a professional CRM or online helpdesk system, even reviewing your web analytics data can tell you a lot about your customer engagement.
-Check this post by Shayla Price to learn more.
+Check this post to learn more.
 And remember that you can analyze your customer sentiment with social listening tools.
 Make it a part of your social media strategy.

 Focus on customer engagement can bring you much more than just improved revenue.
 Use the 5 tips described above to optimize your entire digital experience.
 Whatever you do, make sure you always keep value for your client foremost in your thoughts.
 Offer actionable answers to problems your clients came to you with and listen carefully to what they’re telling you.
 It will pay off!

 And how do YOU go about customer engagement online?
 Leave us your comment!